 - Ratio less than 1.0: You don’t have enough cash to pay your current bills.
 Obviously, this is a flashing red warning sign to creditors.

 - Ratio equal to 1.0: You would have to exhaust all your cash and equivalents to pay your current bills.
 Importantly, this is a warning sign that you may be maintaining insufficient cash.

 - Ratio greater than 1.0: In contrast to the other cases, this one provides comfort to creditors.
 Naturally, that’s because you have more than enough cash and equivalents to pay all your current bills.
 Moreover, you can do so without attempting to liquidate your other current assets.

-Truthfully, the higher the cash coverage ratio, the easier it will be for you to secure new debt.
+Truthfully, the higher the CCR, the easier it will be for you to secure new debt.

-Frankly, it’s easy to calculate the cash coverage ratio from your balance sheet.
+Frankly, it’s easy to calculate the CCR from your balance sheet.
 Conveniently, you can view this video to step through the calculation.

 In this example, you lease space to a restaurant in a shopping mall.
 In response to dwindling revenues, it decides to make changes.
 Specifically, these include remodeling the place and installing newer cooking equipment.
 Therefore, the restaurant owner visits its local bank seeking a $500,000 loan.